A cursory search for a Kilimanjaro Packing List on the web returns a number of unsatisfactory results.

 - Climbing helmet to protect your head from the potential risk of falling rocks

 It is very unusual to need rope or a climbing harness.
-Again we would confirm with your tour operator which Kilimanjaro kit list they recommend you to bring should you decided to climb the Western Breach.
+Again we recommend you confirm with your tour operator which Kilimanjaro kit list they recommend you bring should you decided to climb the Western Breach.

 Tags: Kilimanjaro kit list, Kilimanjaro packing list, Kilimanjaro gear list, Kilimanjaro equipment list, Kilimanjaro gear, Kilimanjaro equipment

 Hi, I am in Tanzania now giving a fundraising workshop to an NGO.

 This was a last minute trip and i would like to climb Kilimanjaro.
 I was already on vacation when I planned this and did not have any climbing gear with me.
 Any chance I can climb Kili starting this weekend?
 Can I find the gear somewhere?
 Is it too late?

 It is not everyday one comes to Tanzania so I would like to make the most of this trip.
 My flight back is from Nairobi on July 15.

 PS i am in good physical shape.

 Hi Marie-Claire, you should be able to find a local operator in Moshi or Arusha who would be willing to take you.
 There are gear rental shops in Arusha so you should be able to get all the kit you require.
 Cheers!